mrchrisster/mister-arcade-attract/README.md

 To use a custom list of arcade games to play create /media/fat/Scripts/Attract_Arcade.txt with 1 MRA file - including extension - per line.

 ## Horizontal or Vertical Only
-For a curated list of only horizontal or vertical Arcade Games chosen because they have great looking Attract Screens copy:
+For a list of only horizontal or vertical Arcade Games, change the orientation in the Attract_Arcade.ini file

-* Attract_Arcade_Horiz.sh
-or
-* Attract_Arcade_Vert.sh
+## Exclude
+If youw ant to exclude certain games, change the mraexclude in the Attract_Arcade.ini file

 Make sure you have your Arcade roms setup correctly.
 [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for that.